3 Simple things to improve your child’s cold symptoms

 These three things in addition to encouraging lots of fluids, and getting plenty of rest will help the most with that dreaded runny or stuffy nose.
 Why do they work?
 Because helping to keep that mucous thin and moving is the biggest thing you can do to help get over a cold in children.
 A few drops of saline (such as Neilmed’s NasaDrops® Saline on the Go) in the nose and a good suction bulb (such as Neilmed’s Naspira® or Nasabulb®) can help get all that mucous out of little noses so that children can eat, drink, and sleep better.
 Removing the drainage from their noses can also help prevent it from sitting in their sinuses and allowing bacteria to grow causing sinus infections (sinusitis) or ear infections.

 A humidifier also works to help keep all that congestion thin and moving.
-At night, a child is drinking less and their mucous can get thick and dry, making it difficult to breathe through Blog Osborne_Humidifiertheir nose.
+At night, a child is drinking less and their mucous can get thick and dry, making it difficult to breathe through their nose.
 It can also collect in the back of their throats causing them to cough and lose sleep overnight.
 In children over one year old, honey or a vapor rub may also help, but the humidifier helps keep their noses from getting so dry and allows for better drainage.

 Elevating the head of the bed by adding an extra pillow in older children, or putting a pillow or rolled towel under a crib mattress to elevate the entire mattress in smaller children can also help keep that mucous from collecting in their noses and the backs of their throats at night.